All Episodes

 They just keep raising them.

-Oh no, government can't do with one penny less than it ever had last year.
+And when somebody turns around and says, well, we've got to cut government, oh, no, government can't do with one penny less than it ever had last year.

-And he thinks, with all of this never ending effort to raise more and more money and tax people more and more, that a powder keg is being created here.
+And he thinks, with all of this never-ending effort to raise more and more money and tax people more and more, that a powder keg is being created here.

-And I I think there are a number of people who might think that these excessive actions by the cops are brought on by people being just totally frustrated.
+And I think there are a number of people who might think that these excessive actions by the cops are brought on by people being just totally frustrated.

 Here's a guy trying to earn a living selling individual cigarettes.

-That I don't know about you, that's still.
+I don't know about you.

 That causes me to sit up and kind of cock my head and say, what?

-I mean, that's pretty dire cut.
+I mean, that's pretty dire coming.

-That that tells us quite a lot, right?
+That tells us quite a lot, right?

-Single cigarettes.
+Single cigarettes?

 And he's selling Lucy's, they're called, because many people, that's all they can afford is one cigarette.